-Editor’s note: This recipe is from Wild American Shrimp Chef of the Year 2018, Tenney Flynn’s upcoming cookbook being released in Spring 2019.
-No pictures yet but we have this specially released recipe to share.
+Editor’s note: This recipe is from Wild American Shrimp Chef of the Year 2018 Tenney Flynn’s cookbook released in Spring 2019.
 Enjoy!

 - 1 can coconut cream

 - 1 tablespoon coconut (or light brown) sugar

 - 4-inch piece Pandan leaf (available frozen in Asian markets)

 - 6 peppercorns, crushed